 The Browning Buckmark Camper’s grips are attached to the gun with two flat-head screws.
 The grips also hold the mag release spring and part of the trigger assembly.
 Tip the gun the wrong way and out they come.
 In short, replacing the Camper’s grips is not exactly like putting a new set of Cocobolos on your 1911.

 Again, it’s more of a hassle than an invitation to an armorer’s course.
 Lots of folks, me included, like to futz with their firearms.
 But the Buckmark’s design seems needlessly complex.

-Face it: everyone needs a .22 pistol.
+Face it: Everyone needs a .22 rimfire handgun.
 The Browning Buckmark Camper is no race gun, but it’s a lot of fun in a well-built package at a nice price ($300 +/-).
 How great is that?
 Great.

 Ratings (out of five)

 It won’t win any beauty contests, but it has a certain utilitarian je ne sais quoi.

 It’s the reason I bought the gun.
 Extremely comfortable to have to hold and to shoot.

 Reliability * * * *

 Find its favorite brands of ammo (and there seem to be a lot of them) and it’ll run all day long.

 Plenty of plug-and-play options out there to make it in your own image.